Robust Cross-View Gait Recognition with Evidence: A Discriminant Gait GAN (DiGGAN) Approach

-\textbf{Experimental Results on OU-MVLP} Since two GEIs with \ang{180} view difference are mostly considered as those from the same-view pair based on perspective projection assumption \cite{makihara2006reference}, we focus on four typical view angels (\ang{0}, \ang{30}, \ang{60}, \ang{90}) in this section.
-We compared our DiGGAN framework with some state-of-the-art baselines, including classical ones: direct matching (DM)\cite{YuShiqi}, VTM\cite{VTM06}, CNN-based methods: GEINet \cite{GEINet16}, Siamese\cite{Siamese16}, CNN-MT\cite{PAMI17_CNN}, CNN-LB\cite{PAMI17_CNN}, and the most recent GAN-based approach: MGANs\cite{he2019multi}.
-In the cooperative mode, the rank 1 identification rates of all four view angles are reported in Table \ref{tab:co_comparison}, from where we can see: \begin{itemize} \item Our method outperforms other methods significantly on cross-view gait identification tasks.
+Since two GEIs with \ang{180} view difference are mostly considered as those from the same-view pair based on perspective projection assumption \cite{makihara2006reference}, we focus on four typical view angels (\ang{0}, \ang{30}, \ang{60}, \ang{90}) in this section.
+We compared our DiGGAN framework with some state-of-the-art baselines, including classical ones: direct matching (DM) \cite{YuShiqi}, VTM \cite{VTM06}, CNN-based methods: GEINet \cite{GEINet16}, Siamese \cite{Siamese16}, CNN-MT \cite{PAMI17_CNN}, CNN-LB \cite{PAMI17_CNN}, and the most recent GAN-based approach: MGANs \cite{he2019multi}.
+Note sequence-based (silhouette) methods are not compared, which were considered to be computationally expensive and sensitive to segmentation errors.
+In the cooperative mode, the rank-1 identification rates of all four view angles are reported in Table \ref{tab:co_comparison}, from where we can see: \begin{itemize} \item Our method outperforms other methods substantially on cross-view gait identification tasks.
 Our overall rank-1 accuracy is $64.5\%$, and that is $23.8\%$ higher than the second best GEINet. \item Our method is more robust on cross-view gait identification.
-In this cooperative mode, although accuracy decreases w.r.t. increasing view angles differences, they are less significant when compared with other algorithms.
-Our DiGGAN can yield very competitive performances even when the view difference is $\ang{90}$, which indicate our method can extract robust view-invariant features. \item Most of the methods suffered from gallery in view \ang{0}, yet our DiGGAN can achieve a reasonable accuracy of $58.8\%$, much higher than the second best. \end{itemize} In Table \ref{tab:cross_view}, we also report the average rank 1 accuracies on cross-view gait identification excluding the identical views (between probe and gallery).
-We can see other algorithms do not generalise well in this large-scale cross-view gait recognition evaluation, while our DiGGAN can still remain very competitive results.
+In this cooperative mode, accuracies decrease w.r.t. increasing view angles differences, and they are less significant when compared with other algorithms.
+Our DiGGAN can yield very competitive performances even when the view difference is $\ang{90}$, which indicates our method can extract robust view-invariant features. \item Most of the methods suffered from gallery in view \ang{0}, yet our DiGGAN can still achieve a reasonable accuracy of $58.8\%$, much higher than the second best. \end{itemize} In Table \ref{tab:cross_view}, we also report the average rank-1 accuracies on cross-view gait identification excluding the identical views (between probe and gallery).
+We can see other algorithms do not generalise well in this large-scale cross-view gait recognition evaluation, while our DiGGAN can still remain competitive results.

-\textbf{Effect of Triplet Loss and Identity Discriminator} To explore the effect of the triplet loss, we trained two separate models on OU-MVLP: one with the triplet constrains on $z$ and another without the triplet constrains.
-We compared them with the state-of-the-art method GEINet\cite{GEINet16}.
-The results are shown in Table.~\ref{tab:triplet}.
-Although without the triplet loss, our method still outperforms the state-of-the-art, the improvement by introducing the triplet loss is significant as illustrated.